k-r-i-s-t-a/SmartMirror_Frontend/README.md

 # SmartMirror_Frontend
-This project is the bare frontend fpr the KRISTA smart mirror which can be manually installed on a device which provides a browser.
+This project is the bare frontend for the KRISTA smart mirror, which can be manually installed on a device which provides a browser.

 ![](/doc/images/mirror.jpg)